National service in Singapore: Exemption

-Complete national service exemptions, usually resulting from permanent disabilities or severe medical conditions are to be graded PES F by the Singapore Armed Forces Medical Board.

-Failure to enlist
+Medical exemptions are granted through the Central Manpower Base (CMPB) medical screening, which assigns individuals a Physical Employment Standard (PES) grade.
+In 2022, the National Service Review Committee (NSRC) revised the PES system.
+The classification shifted from a simple binary of combat fit or non-combat fit to a more nuanced assessment of an individual's "operational effectiveness."
+Individuals can choose to turn down a medical exemption, and serve NS tailored to their condition.

+All female Singapore citizens and permanent residents are exempt from NS.
+Male permanent residents under the "Professionals/Technical Personnel and Skilled Workers Scheme" (PTS scheme) or the "Investor Scheme" are exempt from NS.

+Discussion about conscientious objection

+Singapore does not recognize conscientious objection to military service.
+Conscientious objectors in Singapore usually face an average of 30 months of imprisonment.
+In its input to the OHCHR reports on conscientious objection to military service at HRC-50, Singapore confirmed that "HRC resolution 20/2 goes beyond what is prescribed in international law and applicable human rights instruments."

+Punishment for refusing enlistment without exemptions

-Those who are liable to serve national service but refuse are charged under the Enlistment Act.
-If convicted, they face up to both three years' imprisonment and a fine of S$10,000.
-Some national service pre-enlistees will be denied entry into the country if they are in overseas while some pre-enlistees are court-martialled for their failure to enlist or refusal to be conscripted.
-Most of them were Jehovah's Witnesses, who are usually sentenced to three years' imprisonment in the Singapore Armed Forces Detention Barracks, where they are also separated from other conscription offenders.
-The government does not consider conscientious objection to be a legal reason for refusal of national service.
+Those who are liable to serve national service but refuse to do so are charged under the Enlistment Act.
+If one is convicted, they may face up to either three years' imprisonment and/or a fine of S$10,000.
+Some national service pre-enlistees will be denied entry into the country if they are overseas while some pre-enlistees are court-martialled for their failure to enlist or refusal to be conscripted.
+Most convicts are Jehovah's Witnesses, who are usually sentenced to three years' imprisonment in the Singapore Armed Forces Detention Barracks, where they are also separated from other conscription offenders and assigned to do mundane tasks such as cooking.
+The government currently does not consider conscientious objection to be a legal reason for refusal of national service.